 These regulations shall come into operation on the day, or the first of the days, as the case requires, fixed under section 2 of the Act 1.

-3. Interpretation
+3. Terms used

 (1) In these regulations, unless the contrary intention appears —

 approved, except in relation to a form, means approved in writing by an inspector;